I should be eating my breakfast…I’m really hungry, but I can’t seem to focus. Not with that cat pacing the door.

 Copyright 2008

-Read more articles by Sara Harricharan or search for articles on the same topic or others.
+Read more articles by Sara Harricharan or search for other articles by topic below.

 You may wish to review some shifts in tense between present and past.
 I think it would work fine either way, though perhaps present would do better for maintaining the sense of suspense.